mattudakis/ArduinoLEDClock/README.md

 - Tidy up the soldering connections with some electrical tape or heat shrink tubing.
 - Get the LED array template.
 - Using a glue gun, add a little glue between each hole in the template and glue the LED strip to the template.
 > Do this one strip at a time to prevent glue drying.
-Don't glue the first part of the first strip as access to this is needed later
+Don't glue the first part of the first strip as access to this is needed later.

 ![Alt text](img/LEDarray.jpg?raw=true "Title")